GrahamboJangles/TradeBotPy/readme.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/gist/GrahamboJangles/8cbe716adeb7f091a1832dac9a86a4c9/forms-snippets.ipynb)

 Yes, there are some lines that could be written better.
 But I just made this to work.
-And it does...
-For the most part.
 - Uses Alpaca

 - Is lite enough to run on a Raspberry Pi Zero.